agatha196/ZoomaTech/README.md

 ### Data Sources
 The data model below is sourced from the CRM and includes engaged sales activity from the past 12 months (July 2024 to May 2025).
-- **Customers** — unique list of all customers and customer details
+- **Customers** — unique list of all customers
-- **Sales** — sale transactions of all leads including engage date, close date, status, product, and quantity
+- **Sales** — all leads in the pipeline, including key fields such as engage date, close date, status, product, and quantity.
-- **Products** — unique list of all products with pricing data
+- **Products** — unique list of all products with pricing

 ![Data Model drawio](https://github.com/user-attachments/assets/71549f47-77f4-43bc-a92b-c385cda54ec5)

 ### Key Metrics
 - **Sales Conversion Rate** = # Won Leads / # Total Leads (based on engage date).
-The percentage of engaged leads that were successfully closed
+The percentage of engaged leads that were successfully closed.
 - **Average Days to Close** = Average time to close for **won** deals only.
 Measures the average number of days it took to close won deals, from engagement to deal closure.
 - **Revenue** = Quantity × Price.
-Total revenue generated from won opportunities
+Total revenue generated from won opportunities.

 ---